The psychological dimension of aging that often gets overlooked

 - Finding or reconnecting with sense of purpose

 This isn't about forcing fake positivity.
 It's about developing genuine psychological resources that buffer against stress and support healthy aging.
-As Dr. Kelly McGonigal, health psychologist at Stanford and leading researcher on stress mindset, has noted, "When you change your mind about stress - viewing it as a resource rather than a threat - you actually change your body's biological response to it, transforming a potentially harmful reaction into a performance-enhancing one."
+As noted by Dr. Kelly McGonigal, health psychologist at Stanford and leading researcher on stress mindset, "When you change your mind about stress, viewing it as a resource rather than a threat, you actually change your body's biological response to it, transforming a potentially harmful reaction into a performance-enhancing one."

 Does Meditation Actually Help?